-By the sound of it, a sequel is on the cards.
+By the sound of it, yes!
 Shortly after the film's release, producer Gareth Neame confirmed that a sequel is in the pipeline.
 But, as with anything, not to mention the delay in production across the film and television industry due to the coronavirus outbreak, the when is the crucial point.

 The producer told the Hollywood Reporter: "We're working on what the story is, and when we might be able to make it.
 But it's the same as the first time around: we have to try to get everyone back together again.
 The challenge will be, is everyone available at the same time?
 Can we make deals with them?
 That will be the challenge."

 MORE: Where are the Downton Abbey child stars now?

 MORE: Meet Downton Abbey star Jim Carter's family – from co-star wife to children

 Fans are desperate for a second Downton movie